philipcullen93/computer-infrastructure-assessment/README.md

 It can be installed using _pip install yfinance_.

-### Python Packages
-The Python Packages required:
+### - Tools and Technologies
+The following tools and technologies were used for this project:
+- Python 3 was the core programming language
-- yfinance is used to access historical financial data directly from Yahoo Finance using its public API [2][3].
+- yfinance was used to access historical financial data directly from Yahoo Finance using its public API [1] [2] [3].
-- pandas  are used to manipulate and export the downloaded data into a .csv (comma-separated values) file [4].
+- pandas were used to manipulate and export the downloaded data into a .csv (comma-separated values) file [4].
 - datetime creates a timestamp for the file.
 This allows the file to be created with the required YYYYMMDD-HHmmss.csv format [5].
 - os check the repository to see if the data/ folder exists and create it if necessary [5].
+- matplotlib was used for financial data visualisation [6].
+- GitHub Actions was used for workflow automation and scheduling [7].
+- Jupyter Notebook was used for narrative explanation, analysis, and reflection [8].

+These tools were selected based on their widespread use in industry and strong documentation support, making the project both practical and academically grounded.

+### Assumptions and Design Decisions
+- Hourly data was selected to balance data granularity with file size and API reliability.
+- The most recent CSV file is determined using file timestamps rather than filenames alone to ensure robustness.
+- All directories (data/, plots/) are created dynamically to allow the repository to run cleanly in new environments, including GitHub Actions.
+- The script is designed to be idempotent, meaning it can be run multiple times without overwriting previous outputs.

 ## Solving Problems
 All solutions, code etc. can be found in the Jupyter Notebook [problems.ipynb](https://github.com/philipcullen93/computer-infrastructure-assessment/blob/main/problems.ipynb)